alvestrand/id-abs-capture-timestamp/draft-alvestrand-avtcore-abs-capture-time.md

 NTP and RTP clock mappings SHOULD send `abs-capture-time` with the first RTP packet after such a thing happening.

+# Year 2036 considerations

+[RFC5905] section 6 describes how the 32-bit unsigned seconds field should be compared to a system clock, explaining how comparison of times works correctly when the 32-bit unsigned seconds field wraps in 2036 (the beginning of NTP era 1) provided proper two's complement arithmetic is used for subtractions.

+For the purposes of this memo, it is sufficient to note that a timestamp represents the closest timestamp in a relevant era.

 # Security Considerations

 This extension carries information that may allow an attacker to identify different